Immersion-Dojo/ai-language-explainer/README.md

-# GPT Explaination Generator for Anki
+# GPT Explainer for Anki

 This addon generates explainations for Japanese language learning cards using OpenAI's GPT-4o.